danielbodnar/awesome-stars/README.md

 ## linux

+- [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.
 - [woelper/oculante](https://github.com/woelper/oculante) - A minimalistic crossplatform image viewer written in rust
 - [sschmid/bee](https://github.com/sschmid/bee) - 🐝 bee - plugin-based bash automation
 - [kdabir/has](https://github.com/kdabir/has) - ✅ checks presence of various command line tools and their versions on the path